Making Swift package assets work in SwiftUI previews

 }

-This can however change in new Xcode versions, so make sure to test it when a new version of Xcode is released.
-If it stops working, you can print out the path like this and look for the bundle name:
+This can change in new Xcode versions, so make sure to test it when a new Xcode version is released.
+If it stops working, you can print out the path and look for the bundle name:

 Bundle(for: BundleFinder.self)